Nome King: In the novels

 The character called the Nome King is originally named Roquat the Red.
 Later, he takes the name Ruggedo, which Baum first used in a stage adaptation.
 Even after Ruggedo loses his throne, he continues to think of himself as king and the Oz book authors politely refer to him that way.
-Authors Ruth Plumly Thompson and John R. Neill used the traditional spelling "gnome" so Ruggedo is the title character in Thompson's The Gnome King of Oz.
+Authors Ruth Plumly Thompson and John R. Neill used the traditional spelling "gnome" so Ruggedo is the title character in Thompson's The Gnome King of Oz (1927).

 In Baum's universe, the Nomes are immortal rock fairies who dwell underground.
 They hide jewels and precious metals in the earth, and resent the "upstairs people" who dig down for those valuables.
 Apparently as revenge, the Nome King enjoys keeping surface-dwellers as slaves—not for their labor but simply to have them.

 The Nomes' greatest fear are eggs.
 Upon seeing Billina, Roquat is terrified, declaring that "Eggs are poison to Nomes!"
 He claims that any Nome who comes in contact with an egg will be weakened to the point that he can be easily destroyed unless he speaks a magic word only known to a few Nomes.
 Baum, however, strongly hints that the fear of eggs is unjustified, as the Scarecrow repeatedly pelts him with eggs at the end of the novel, causing him no apparent harm beyond stress enough to allow Dorothy Gale to remove his Magic Belt.
-Sally Roesch Wagner, in her pamphlet The Wonderful Mother of Oz suggests that Matilda Joslyn Gage had made Baum aware that the egg is an important symbol of matriarchy, and that it is this that the Nomes, among whom no females are seen in any canonical text, actually fear.
+Sally Roesch Wagner, in her pamphlet The Wonderful Mother of Oz, suggests that Matilda Joslyn Gage had made Baum aware that the egg is an important symbol of matriarchy, and that it is this that the Nomes (among whom no females are seen) actually fear.

-In their first encounter with Roquat, in Ozma of Oz, Princess Ozma, Dorothy Gale, and a party from the Emerald City free the royal family of Ev from his enslavement and, for good measure, take away his magic belt.
+In their first encounter with Roquat, in Ozma of Oz (1903), Princess Ozma, Dorothy Gale, and a party from the Emerald City free the royal family of Ev from his enslavement and, for good measure, take away his magic belt.

-Roquat becomes so angry that he plots revenge in The Emerald City of Oz.
+Roquat becomes so angry that he plots revenge in The Emerald City of Oz (1910).
 He has his subjects dig a tunnel under the Deadly Desert while his general recruits a host of evil spirits like the Whimsies, the Growleywogs, and the Phanfasms to conquer Oz.
 Fortunately at the moment of invasion, Ozma wishes (using her magic belt) for a large amount of dust to appear in the tunnel.
 Roquat and his allies thirstily taste the Water of Oblivion and forget everything where Roquat forgets his enmity and his name.